-If you raise the request through phone call, a physical copy of the interest calculation sheet will be sent to your registered mailing address within 7 days from request initiation date.
-In case, you sent an e-mail a soft copy of the sheet will me mailed back within 3 days.
+If you raise the request through a phone call, a physical copy of the interest calculation sheet will be sent to your registered mailing address within 7 days from the request initiation date.
+In case, you sent an e-mail a soft copy of the sheet will be mailed back within 3 days.

 When you clear the entire outstanding due as per the statement within the due date, ICICI stops charging interest immediately.

-ICICI Bank typically considers 5% of the total outstanding on the account as minimum amount due.
+ICICI Bank typically considers 5% of the total outstanding on the account as the minimum amount due.